 Here are a few things to look out for in changes to the site architecture:

 Mapping redirects is an important part of site migration.
-It ensures that the SEO rankings you’ve built for your old page URLs are passed on to the corresponding new URLs.
+It ensures that the Magento SEO rankings that you’ve built for your old page URLs are passed on to the corresponding new URLs.

 Here are a few points to keep in mind, while using page redirects

 - While building a new site, you need to ensure that every URL on your old site is mapped to a corresponding URL on the new site or is designated as a 404 page.

 - You are maintaining the same URL for the new page – In this case, the page’s content is not likely to change much, and you don’t have to do anything from an SEO perspective.

 - If you’re changing URLs – Then always make use of 301 redirects.
 The 301 redirect lets the search engine know that users who land on the old page should be redirected to the new page.
 It also informs the search engine to pass on the benefits of the old page to the new page.